rjdoug/BlaviButcher/README.md

+Notes:
-I started my Bachelor of compsci halfway through the year of 2019
+* I started my Bachelor of compsci halfway through the year of 2019
+* This is a work in progress, other noteable projects may not be referenced or legiable ie. good comments and readme included

 ## 2020-2021 - Second Year Comp Sci Student